Eating for a Better Period

 What to Eat During Your Period

 On the day your period is due (we recommend downloading a period tracker app like Clue to help best predict this), try eating to help support your most pesky period symptoms.
 Oestrogen is beginning to rise again, but it’s not uncommon to feel crampy, sluggish or constipated during your period.
 Try reaching for foods with anti-inflammatory properties like turmeric, coriander, ginger and cardamom, and be sure to replenish lost iron and B12 with chickpeas, cheese, legumes and fish.
 If your digestive system slows down with your period, try snacking on dates for added fibre and a natural laxative effect.

 Just after your period, you’ll enter the follicular phase of your menstrual cycle, when oestrogen levels are continuing to build.
 Help your body metabolise natural oestrogen (and help your gut) by eating fermented foods like sauerkraut, kefir or kombucha.
 You may also notice your energy levels beginning to pick up again, so help your body to keep this going with energy-sustaining foods like pumpkin seeds or nuts.

 Are you feeling a bit ‘off’ during your period?
 Look no further and give this creamy, golden hummus a try.
 The iron and B12 in the chickpeas will replenish lost nutrients from your period (it’ll give you a substantial energy boost, too), and the anti-inflammatory properties of turmeric will help soothe menstrual cramps.

 (Recipe adapted from Sabrina Ghayour’s BAZAAR).

-A healthy diet is just one piece of the puzzle – at &SISTERS HQ, we believe that proper nutrition pairs well with a sensible sleep routine, gentle exercise and our 100% organic cotton period products and nüdie cup.
+A healthy diet is just one piece of the puzzle – we believe that proper nutrition pairs well with a sensible sleep routine, gentle exercise and our 100% organic cotton period products, nüdie cup & pants.